OraOpenSource/apex-nitro/docs/connect.md

-# Setup your APEX app
+# Connect your APEX app

 To enable APEX Nitro in your app, you must make two small changes in your application `Shared Components` to allow APEX Nitro to communicate properly with APEX.